 I start eating healthy, cutting out bread and most dairy in favour of leafy greens and vegetables until my jeans lie flatter around my waist.
 That goes on for a few weeks, and then the whole cycle will start itself over again.
 The fact of the matter is, I love foods that are typically labelled “bad for you.”
 But, because I’ve come around to treating my body well, I can get behind a lot of healthy, nutrient-dense ingredients as well.
 And so goes that ever-present eating cycle.

 When I read Gerber’s interview though, I decided to give it a shot.
-Go less yo-yo and more Yolo, so to speak.
-To say I already had a bit of Yolo in me is the understatement of the century (see the aforementioned list of my favorite foods).
+Go less yo-yo and more yolo, so to speak.
+To say I already had a bit of yolo in me is the understatement of the century (see the aforementioned list of my favourite foods).
 But I was intrigued by the idea that her diet allows for my brain to be more forgiving of my body.
 While self-love is a good enough reason for me to try anything, there’s science behind it, too.
 Studies show “having a choice” and not restricting yourself leads to healthier choices.